-In tax years beginning in 2013 and later, a 3.8 percent Net Investment Income Tax (NIIT) applies to individuals, estates and trusts that have net investment income above applicable threshold amounts.
+A 3.8 percent Net Investment Income Tax (NIIT) applies to individuals, estates, and trusts that have net investment income above applicable threshold amounts.

-The NIIT applies in the case of an individual, at a rate of 3.8 percent on the lesser of:
+In the case of an individual, the NIIT is 3.8 percent on the lesser of:

 - the net investment income, or